ibm-cloud-docs/databases-for-elasticsearch/howto-file-uploads.md

 {{site.data.keyword.attribute-definition-list}}

-# Uploading Files to Elasticsearch
+# Uploading files to Elasticsearch
 {: #uploading-files}

 A few Elasticsearch features allow indexes to read from files on the file system, so {{site.data.keyword.databases-for-elasticsearch_full}} allows you to upload files to your deployment.
 The files are stored at a known location, and Elasticsearch is configured so that it is allowed to read files from the location.